naqvijafar91/go-workshops/docs/05-http.md

 }
 ```

 Try sending a new  `HTTP DELETE`  request to  `[http://localhost:10000/article/2](http://localhost:10000/article/2)`.
-This will delete the second article within your Articles array and when you subsequently hit  `[http://localhost:10000/articles](http://localhost:10000/articles)`  with a  `HTTP GET`  request, you should see it now only contains a single  `Article`.
+This will delete the second article within your Articles array and when you subsequently hit  `[http://localhost:10000/articles](http://localhost:10000/articles)`  with an `HTTP GET`  request, you should see it now only contains a single  `Article`.

 > **Note**  - To keep this simple, we are updating a global variable.
 However, we aren’t doing any checks to ensure that our code is free of race conditions.
-In order to make this code thread-safe.
+To make this code thread-safe.
 Check out sync.Mutex

 ## Updating Articles Endpoint

 The final endpoint you will need to implement is the Update endpoint.
-This endpoint will be a  `HTTP PUT`  based endpoint and will need to take in an  `Id`  path parameter, the same way we have done for our  `HTTP DELETE`  endpoint, as well as a JSON request body.
+This endpoint will be an `HTTP PUT`  based endpoint and will need to take in an  `Id`  path parameter, the same way we have done for our  `HTTP DELETE`  endpoint, as well as a JSON request body.

 This JSON in the body of the incoming  `HTTP PUT`  request will contain the newer version of the article that we want to update.